SECURITIES PURCHASE AGREEMENT

 “Business Day” means any day except any Saturday, any Sunday, any day that is a federal legal holiday in the United States, or any day on which banking institutions in the State of New York are authorized or required by law or other governmental action to close.

-“Closing Date” means the date of this Agreement.
+“Closing Date” means the date of the Note.

 “Company Sub” means Cardax Pharma, Inc., a Delaware corporation and a wholly owned subsidiary of the Company.